 A character is sleeping and has a dream in which they're flying through the air on their own.

-- The end credits of Kaguya-sama: Love is War feature Kaguya having a dream where she escapes from a blimp, sprouts wings, and flys alongside the other student council members in WWI era planes.
-It's actually a representation of chapter 45 in the manga, just with a bunch of fantasy elements thrown in.
+- The end credits of Kaguya-sama: Love Is War's first season feature Kaguya having a dream where she escapes from a blimp, sprouts wings, and flys alongside the other student council members in WWI era planes.
+It's actually a representation of the fireworks arc, just with a bunch of fantasy elements thrown in.

 - An issue of Astro City has Samaritan, who actually can fly, dream of flying—he's so busy due to his Chronic Hero Syndrome that he never has time to actually fly for the enjoyment.

 - Subverted in Poet Anderson: The Dream Walker.
 Jonas brings up how flying would be more convenient in a dream, but Alan claims there's no way to fly in the Dream World besides spaceships.
 Especially weird since in real life, actual lucid dreamers can fly in dreams if they set their minds to it.

-- In The Sandman, Rose Walker meets Dream in, uh, a dream that involves the two of them flying.
-She says she read that dreams about flying are really about sex; Dream wonders what dreams about sex are really about.
+- In The Sandman (1989), Rose Walker meets Dream in, uh, a dream that involves the two of them flying.
+She says that she read that dreams about flying are really about sex; Dream wonders what dreams about sex are really about.